alpa-projects/alpa/benchmark/alpa/resharding/README.md

 ```
 python3 benchmark_cross_mesh_resharding.py --suite n-to-m --case case1 --resharding-mode send_recv --resharding-loadbalance-mode normal
 ```
-Here, I take case1 as example and you could choose other cases by refering to `suite.py`.
+Here, I take case1 as example and you could choose other cases by referring to `suite.py`.
 Same as above, you could specify the configurations for cross mesh resharding.

 ## Result